Residential HVAC Systems: Everything You Need to Know

 Scheduling maintenance every six months is ideal, but yearly appointments are better than nothing.

-The most quality residential HVAC systems in Macungie, PA come with some type of warranty.
-If your system is still under warranty when it needs repairs, then the manufacturer will cover the cost of those repairs.
+Most quality residential HVAC systems come with a warranty.
+If your system is still under warranty when it needs repair, the manufacturer will cover the cost of those repairs.

 This can save you a lot of money in the long run, so be sure to ask about warranties when you are shopping for a new system.
 Often, the warranty cost is included in the overall price of the unit.

-At D&D Heating & Cooling, we pride ourselves on providing quality residential HVAC systems in Macungie, PA for 50 years.
+At D&D Heating & Cooling, we pride ourselves on providing quality residential HVAC systems throughout the Lehigh Valley for 50 years.
 We offer a wide range of products and services so that we can find the perfect unit for your home and budget.
 Plus, all of our technicians are NATE-certified and fully trained on the latest industry products.

 CONTACT US